When growth requires change

 As Rodriguez describes: “The function of Bluebeam [Revu] that we use most within the digital dashboard is related to the current plans and specifications menu.
 We automatically connect the plans with hyperlinks, and Batch Link is one of the tools we use most for that.
 When we receive the plans, we process them automatically so they are connected with others, and we also make revisions with Overlay Pages that allow us to identify the changes very quickly for the whole team.”

 Once a package of plans is reviewed and approved, it becomes the “plans of construction” and moved to a different module of the dashboard, where it’s available to the appropriate parties.
 The plans are then shared with the field when they’re needed and construction takes place in line with correct quality standards and building regulations.
 Throughout the lifecycle of these documents, the digital dashboard is the only means of real-time consultation for users and stakeholders in management, design and building.
-Nobody has to wait to see the latest and truest version of a design, including annotations or comments.
+Nobody has to wait to see the latest and truest version of a design, including markups or comments.
 This real-time tracking of design changes creates a waterfall of time savings for every stakeholder in a project.

 A new brand advantage